ganeshkbhat/lockflag/README.md

 # lockflag
 javascript based lockflag is a mutex like is a simple mutually exclusive flag or MuTex with internal auto acquire/release while setting value or alternatively use the acquire and release function manually.

+ps: if you wish to use the acquire and release functions manually use the same setter functions with the last argument of auto with a false value.

+for example:
+if manager is the mutex function you are using like this `manager.setValue(42)` please use the same function like this `manager.setValue(42, false)`.

+the `last argument of all setter functions` (including `setValue`, `push`, `removeAt`, `shift`) has a variable argument called `auto` set with a `default true`, which `allows the setter functions to be used directly safely assuming the acquire and release functions will be called automatically`.

+method implementation with auto definition:

+`(method) shift(auto?: boolean): Promise<any>`

+method implementation with valueTransformer with auto definition:

+`(method) shift(valueTransformer?: (val: any) => any, auto?: boolean): Promise<any>`

+### List of implementations:

 - value based mutex
 - value based with invoke function mutex